awspug/alexa-skill/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update skill.json description and readme with added functionality Please make sure to update tests as appropriate.

 ## Beta Testing